 You can add your spouse as a co-applicant while filling out a prequalification application.

-SoFi might be a fit for applicants with good to excellent credit who need to take out a large loan amount.
-SoFi offers loans up to $100,000, offers competitive rates, and there are no fees required.
+SoFi might be a fit for applicants with good to excellent credit who need to take out a large loan.
+SoFi provides loans up to $100,000, offers competitive rates, and doesn’t charge fees.

 Plus, if you make on-time payments for at least nine months and lose your job through no fault of your own, you may qualify for its unemployment protection program.